Tamara Duda: Writing career

 Daughter (Ukrainian: Доця, 'dotsya'), Duda's debut novel, was published in 2019 by Bilka Publishing House.
 Taking place in 2014 during the onset of the Russo-Ukrainian War, the novel follows Natalia, a businesswoman in Donetsk who goes on to become a volunteer in the war effort.
-Since its publication, Daughter has been translated into English, Latvian, Lithuanian, Macedonian, and Polish, and rights have been purchased to adapt it into a film.
+Since its publication, Daughter has been translated into English, German, Latvian, Lithuanian, Macedonian, and Polish, and rights have been purchased to adapt it into a film.
 Daughter was named Book of the Year by BBC News Ukrainian, and in 2022 Duda was awarded the Shevchenko National Prize for the novel by Ukrainian President Volodymyr Zelenskyy, in addition to receiving recognition from the Lviv Book Forum and the Cherkasy Book Forum.

 Duda's second novel, Pryntsyp vtruchannya (English: "the principle of intervention"), was published in 2021.
 The story, set in the present day, follows Stanislava, a widowed mathematics professor whose husband was killed during the Russo-Ukrainian War, who returns to her hometown in Cherkasy Oblast to help a friend investigate the whereabouts of a missing bride.
 The novel notably ends with Stanislava dancing on Vladimir Putin's grave.